ISAITB/docs-tdl/source/introduction/index.rst

 (e.g. performance, regression, penetration) but rather conformance and interoperability testing.
 Simply put, *conformance testing* verifies that the requirements of a given specification are met, whereas *interoperability testing* comes as a second step to verify that two or more parties can interact as expected.
-Furthermore the focus here is on technical specifications related to e.g. messaging protocols or content, whereas the parties previously mentioned would typically be software components.
+Furthermore, the focus here is on technical specifications related to e.g. messaging protocols or content, whereas the parties previously mentioned would typically be software components.

 A key element of the GITB specifications is the **GITB Test Description Language** (GITB TDL) that is used to